 Accurate sales forecasts are very important for setting budgets, establishing quotas, handing out bonuses and preparing a business for its future.
 Predictive analytics facilitates forecasting by offering multiple possible futures based on specific parameters and historical data.
 This positions companies to make more accurate predictions and be better prepared for all possible outcomes rather than just the most likely or most recent.

-How To Select an Analytics Solution
+How To Select a Solution

-The first, and potentially most crucial, step is to identify requirements that you need from an analytics tool.
+The first, and potentially most crucial, step is to identify requirements that you need from a tool.
 Not all business intelligence solutions offer predictive analytics, so if that’s an important feature for you, make sure to take note of it.
 This BI requirements template will help you familiarize yourself with some available capabilities and understand which are the most vital for your business.

 Next, you can use your requirements to find the right vendor to match your needs.
 This comparison report breaks down different industry leaders based on how well they perform in different requirement categories.
 Match the products to your most vital requirements to create a shortlist of best-match vendors — we recommend identifying between five and seven.